 Is Colon Cancer Preventable?

 Regular colon cancer screenings beginning at age 50 are the most effective way to reduce your risk of colon cancer.
 In some cases, colon cancer can be stopped before it starts.

 Colon cancers almost always develop from abnormal growths known as polyps in the colon or rectum.
 Screening tests find polyps so they can be removed before they change into cancer.
-Treatment works best and the chance for a full recovery is very high when colon cancer is found early.
+Treatment works best and chances for a full recovery are much better when colon cancer is found early.

 Polyps are growths on the inner wall of the colon or rectum.
 They are common in people older than 50.
 Most polyps are benign (not cancerous), but some polyps (adenomas) can become cancer.
 Finding and removing polyps may reduce the risk of colorectal cancer.